 Defining Symbol#to_str may be an exception to the rule, but it's one worth making.

-#1 Updated by Nathan Zook about 2 years ago
+#1 Updated by Nathan Zook over 2 years ago

 Bad idea. to_str should only be defined on things that really are Strings, and Symbol are most definitely not Strings.